 - 4. For the avoidance of doubt the requirements of the Fisheries (Reporting) Regulations 2017 still apply to any fish transhipped pursuant to this approval. - 5.
-For vessels operating under the Fisheries (Reporting) Regulations 2017, the vessel that caught the transhipped fish must report that fish on a Landing Report under either landing code TL (catch balancing obligations lie with the vessel that caught the fish) or landing code TT (catch balancing obligations lie with the vessel that received the fish).
-In the case of the latter, the vessel that received the fish must also report it on a Landing Report and balance the catch with ACE. - 6.
-For vessels operating under Schedule 1 of the Fisheries (Reporting) Regulations 2017 (equivalent to the Fisheries (Reporting) Regulations 2001), the vessel that caught the transhipped fish must report that fish under the destination type code "T" when completing catch landing returns.
-The vessel that received the transhipped fish must report that fish under the destination type code "L" when completing catch landing returns.
+Those requirements are that the vessel that caught the transhipped fish must report that fish on a Landing Report under either landing code TL (catch balancing obligations lie with the vessel that caught the fish) or landing code TT (catch balancing obligations lie with the vessel that received the fish).
+In the case of the latter, the vessel that received the fish must also report it on a Landing Report and balance the catch with annual catch entitlement.

-Dated this

-day of
+Dated this day of 2022